xoseperez/hlw8012/README.md

 Typical values are:

-* A 1Hz pulse on CF pin means around 10W RMS
+* A 1Hz pulse on CF pin means around 12W RMS
-* A 100Hz pulse on CF pin means around 1kW RMS
-* A 1Hz pulse on CF1 pin means 15mA or 0.41V RMS depending on the value in SEL pin
+* A 1Hz pulse on CF1 pin means 15mA or 0.5V RMS depending on the value in SEL pin
-* A 100Hz pulse on CF1 pin means 1.5A or 41V RMS depending on the value in SEL pin

 These ratios are per datasheet typical application, but the actual circuitry might be different.
 Even if the circuit matches that on the datasheet the IC tolerances are quite loosy (+-15% for clock frequency, for instance).
-So a manual calibration is necessary.

 ## Features